Our Mission Statement:

 NFPC serves all arch/diocesan priests’ councils.
 Active members support all priests’ councils and therefore the entire U.S. presbyterate.
 Choosing to be an active member of NFPC is a choice to support all U.S. priests.

 Just as in our local parishes and dioceses, a proportionately small number of dedicated members contribute financially to the upkeep of the church budget, so does NFPC rely on financial support from its active members to be able to continue to serve the entire U.S. presbyterate.
-At present, the NFPC national office consists of three full-time and one part-time staff: Priest-President, Managing Director, Financial Director, and Communication Director.
+At present, the NFPC national office consists of three full-time and one part-time staff: Priest-President, Financial Director, Research Director, and Communication Director.
 Our Board, provincial Consultors, diocesan Delegates and supporting priests are vital to our Mission, as is the financial support of our active members.

 Active member arch/dioceses and associations have chosen to support the NFPC with an annual assessment, the amount of which is determined by the NFPC Board of Directors.
 This assessment covers much of the NFPC annual budget, and is reviewed each year by the Board of Directors, and voted upon by the arch/diocesan active member representatives or delegates (see Organizational Structure below) at the House of Delegates meeting.